axboe/fio/HOWTO.rst

                 It is the sum of submission and completion latency.

 **bw**
-		Bandwidth statistics based on samples.
+		Bandwidth statistics based on measurements from discrete intervals.
+Fio continuously monitors bytes transferred and I/O operations completed.
+By default fio calculates bandwidth in each half-second interval (see :option:`bwavgtime`) and reports descriptive statistics for the measurements here.
 Same names as the xlat stats, but also includes the number of samples taken (**samples**) and an approximate percentage of total aggregate bandwidth this thread received in its group (**per**).
 This last value is only really useful if the threads in this group are on the same disk, since they are then competing for disk access.

 **iops**
-		IOPS statistics based on samples.
-Same names as bw.
+		IOPS statistics based on measurements from discrete intervals.
+		For details see the description for bw above.
+See :option:`iopsavgtime` to control the duration of the intervals.
+		Same values reported here as for bw except for percentage.

 **lat (nsec/usec/msec)**
 		The distribution of I/O completion latencies.
 This is the time from when